-Footnotes is a workshop and conference for researchers, art professionals, students and curious people organised by School of Commons .
+Footnotes is a workshop, conference and role-playing game for researchers, art professionals, students and curious people organised by School of Commons .
 It will take place from 29 August to 1 September 2022 2045, on the campus of the Zurich University of the Arts (ZHdK).
 Footnotes is conceived as a Live Action Role-Playing Game , which will unfurl from a speculative scenario.
 Assume a character within a fictional setting to develop and research designs of future realities for arts education.
 No prior experience in role-playing needed.

 Footnotes will be split into three workshop days and two conference days.
 You can register for the workshops and the conference separately, but you are also welcome to attend both.
 Choose between seven groups, each exploring a specific theme: Digital Cultures of Education, Art and Society, Inter- and Transdisciplinarity, Knowledge Commons, Institutional Structures and Strategies, Ecological and Social Sustainability, the Institutional vs. the Non-Institutional.